Board Certified Behavior Analyst Credential

 Many graduates of the program will be interested in taking the examination to become Board Certified Behavior Analysts.
 The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examination.
 Applicants will need to meet additional requirements before they can be deemed eligible to take the examination: see list of pre-approved courses.
 Temple’s program does not provide all of the supervised experience hours required to sit for the BCBA exam, though students may use their practica to partially fulfill this requirement.

 Temple Coursework and BACB Requirements

-In cases where a student requests for a Temple faculty member to sign off or otherwise attest to the BACB that items under the current edition task list content was covered in one of more courses taken under a previous task list, the student must present to us (a) the syllabi from the relevant courses and (b) a detailed explanation of which hours from the current task list were covered any course(s) submitted with the request.
+In cases where a student requests for a Temple faculty member to sign off or otherwise attest to the BACB that items under the current edition task list content were covered in one or more courses taken under a previous task list, the student must present to us (a) the syllabi from the relevant courses and (b) a detailed explanation of which hours from the current task list were covered by any course(s) submitted with the request.
 We will review and accept each request on a case by case basis, make a determination, and grant the necessary approval, if appropriate.

 Please review the BACB website for requirements regularly.

 Jason Travers, associate professor, is the program coordinator for the Applied Behavior Analysis & Special Education Programs.

 PDF content on this site requires a PDF viewer or the appropriate version of Adobe® Acrobat® Reader to view, navigate, and print PDF files.
 For more assistance, see About this Web Site.